 The property is wheelchair accessible, and visitors need appointments for guided group tours.
 The tour of the mansion is, again, free.

 Address: 205 W 17th St, Cheyenne, WY 82001

-The Cowgirls of the West Museum was founded in Cheyenne by five women who grew up in the city.
+The Cowgirls of the West Museum was founded in Cheyenne by five women who grew up there.
 They realized that while the stories of the men who “settled” the West were told all around town in museums, in the historic Governors’ Mansion, and during tours on the Cheyenne Street Railway Trolley, these same landmarks and experiences rarely spoke of the women who lived here all this time, too.

-These women knew the stories of their grandmothers and their mothers – rodeo queens and barrel racers, suffragists who ensured that Wyoming was the first state to give women the right to vote, and homemakers who established communities in desolate and isolated environments.
+These women knew the stories of their grandmothers and mothers – rodeo queens and barrel racers, suffragists who ensured that Wyoming was the first state to give women the right to vote, and homemakers who established communities in desolate and isolated environments.

 The museum opened its doors in 1995, and since then, it has been amassing a huge collection of cowgirl memorabilia, including news articles, videos, photographs, artifacts, boots, and horse tack from the cowgirls that helped shape Wyoming’s history.

 12. Camp, Hike, or Climb at the Vedauwoo